euruko2012/euruko2012.github.com/_posts/2012-03-15-gone-in-60-seconds.md

-Better cancel your soccer training, girls night out or dinner with your partner because the next batch of tickets will be released on **Wednesday the 28th of March at 8pm CET**.
+Better cancel your soccer training, girls night out or dinner with your partner because the next batch of tickets will be released on **Wednesday the 28th of March at 8pm CEST**.
 Lets try to set a new record this time and sell out in 30 seconds ;)

 We can't wait to see you all in Amsterdam!